 To send or collect restricted packages or items subject to tax or duty, you must go to the Customs Office (Plezenska 139, Smichov).
 Bring your passport or ID card.
-For incoming packages, you wiII also need to pay duty and tax.
+For incoming packages, you will also need to pay duty and tax.

 The Czech Post Office delivers letters all over the world.
 A letter weighing less than 20 g can be sent within Europe for 25 CZK and outside Europe for 30 CZK.
-International post can be tracked as in other parts of the world.
+International post can be easily tracked as in other parts of the world.

-Post within the Czech Republic
+Post Within the Czech Republic

 Items up to 50g are delivered within the Czech Republic next day.
 Postage for letters up to 50g is 13 CZK.

-How to send a letter
+How to Send a Letter

 A normal item of post sent within the Czech Republic must bear the name of the receiver and his or her address (street, house number, town and postcode).
 Items to be sent abroad must also have the name of the country clearly stated.
 The address must be written in the Latin script unless another script is used in the place the item is being sent.
 It that case, only the name of the country must be written in the Latin script.